harram456/Transportation-Project/README.md

 set `ACCOUNT` = 'Gc'
 where `ACCOUNT` is null and `type` = 'card' and `other info` != 'no';     -- 44 rows updated

--- 44/47 rows are named as gectcab account remaining 3 are named as 'unknown' because these were mistakenly booked as without account by by operator
+-- 44/47 rows are named as gc account remaining 3 are named as 'unknown' because these were mistakenly booked as without account by by operator

 update test.gc
 set `ACCOUNT` = 'unknown'